P1kachu/ProgrammingLearning/README.md

 Feel free to send me corrections for languages that are not available yet, new exercises ideas or any mistakes that I could have made !
 Nothing will be clearly explained, you will just have exercises and corrections.
-You need to look for answers on the internet (stackoverflow.com is good for example) and search by yourself.
+You need to look for answers on the internet (stackoverflow.com is a good start for example) and search by yourself.
 Tutorials are available all around the internet, but searching by yourself helps you learning about things you were not looking for !
 Good luck :)

 Create a new project for the language you want to learn and add this file with the right extension (.c for c, .cpp for C++, .cs for C#, etc.) regarding the language.
 You will need to add the corresponding headers/library/etc.